IanFinlayson/exploring-cs/chapter05.md

 ------------------------------------------------------------------------

 Remember that a type determines what sorts of things you can do with something.
-If you\'ve got a string, you can find the length, or join it to another string.
-If you\'ve got an integer, you can add or subtract it.
+If you've got a string, you can find the length, or join it to another string.
+If you've got an integer, you can add or subtract it.
 If you have a boolean, there are things you can do to it too.

 Booleans actually have just three operations: